BlazeInferno64/blazed.js/lib/node/README.md

 ```

 After running this, it will log all the parsed URL values to the console, and if any error occurs the `catch` block will catch it and print it to the console, also you can use it with `async` and `await` statements too

+# Error Handling

+`blazed.js` has more robust error handling feature.
+It can detect a wide range of errors like - timeout, abort, network down, host unreachable, host down,etc. Also there's a point to be noted that if the response received from the server (or url) is null, i.e, empty then it reject the promise and will throw an error with statuscode - `ERESNULL` indicating null response with a custom error message.

 # status_codes()